ginareinhard/thesisTemplate/README.md

 **macOS:**

+1. Unzip the downloaded "Charis-7.000" folder (if necessary).
-1. Open the application "Font Book" and click on "My Fonts".
+2. Open the application "Font Book" and click on "My Fonts".
-2. Drag the downloaded "Charis-7.000" folder into "My Fonts".
+3. Drag the downloaded "Charis-7.000" folder into "My Fonts".

 **Windows:**